h2oai/h2o-llmstudio/README.md

 sudo apt-get -y install cuda
 ```

-alternatively, one can install cudatoolkits in a cuda environment:
+alternatively, one can install cudatoolkits in a conda environment:

 ```bash
 conda create -n llmstudio python=3.10